Visiting Mum - London

 Get in touch to find out more about our service and how we can help:

 [email protected]

-Phil: [email protected] or 07909208498
+Phil: [email protected] or 07909 208498

 Grace: [email protected] or 07872 417404

 Volunteering

 Young people who experience their Mum going to prison may feel unsettled.
-Having someone there, helping them to maintain contact whilst Mum is away can make all the difference.
+Having someone there, helping them to maintain contact while Mum is away can make all the difference.
 That someone could be you.

-A Volunteer Mentor acts as extra support for the child, young person, or carer.
-They meet with a child, young person, or family up to twice a month to offer support, encouragement, and guidance.
+A Volunteer Mentor acts as extra support for the child, young person or carer.
+They meet with a child, young person or family up to twice a month to offer support, encouragement and guidance.
 This could be in the form of activity, going for a chat, or accompanying them to family day visits at HMP Downview.
 The support package is tailored to the individual, as each family will have specific needs.

 Before you start, there's an induction training course that runs over two days.
-It features core elements like safeguarding, boundaries, and understanding the difficulties young people face.
+It features core elements like safeguarding, boundaries and understanding the difficulties young people face.
 We're here to support you through the training, and when you become a volunteer, we'll support you with regular one-to-one supervisions.
 We also have group support meetings so you can meet other volunteers and share experiences.

 Get in touch about volunteering